-In parallel with the Eté du Canal summer festival, the Paris Plages beach festival runs from the 18th of July to the 21st of August at the Bassin de la Villette !
+In parallel with the Eté du Canal summer festival, the Paris Plages beach festival runs from July 7th to September 2nd 2018 at the Bassin de la Villette !
 This year there are twice as many reasons to come along to La Villette.
 Along the Quai de la Seine, from the Rotonde de Ledoux to the Magasins Généraux, there will be deckchairs, petanque, fountains, activities and entertainment for children and adults alike.
 And on both sides of the Bassin de la Villette, the water sports complex will be offering introductions to canoeing, rowing, dinghy-sailing and more besides, all conducted and supervised by instructors with officially recognised national qualifications.

 A summery ambience is assured in the pavement cafés, where visitors can relish leisurely hours of dolce far niente discussing the boules matches going on, while the children splash around in the fountains and run off to all the entertainment and activities.
 So plenty of events and activities to enjoy with family or friends.
 Boat shuttles will be sailing up and down the Canal de l'Ourcq from the Bassin de la Villette Paris Plages to Bobigny and Aulnay-sous-Bois at weekends, a fun way to travel and see the Canal de l'Ourcq from different angles.
 Lots of sailing and sporting activities to take part in as well as out-of-the-ordinary attractions to visit: guided tours of locks, a cinema boat tour, night-sailings by dinghy on the Canal de l'Ourcq...